fieldtrip/website/workshop/natmeg2014/statistics.md

 {% include image src="/assets/img/workshop/natmeg2014/statistics/natmeg_stat_erf.png" width="500" %}

 To assess whether there is a significant difference between the two conditions, we also need to know what the variance in the data is.
-In principle we could use the variance that is estimated by **[ft_timelockanalysis](/reference/ft_timelockanalysis)** and manualy compute the [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
+In principle we could use the variance that is estimated by **[ft_timelockanalysis](/reference/ft_timelockanalysis)** and manually compute the [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).

     disp(ERF_std)